Somnath1998g/Somnath1998g/README.md

 ---

 ## 🚀 About Me
-Experienced **AI Software Developer** with 3+ years of total experience, including 2+ years of industry experience, specializing in **Deep Learning, Computer Vision, NLP, and Generative AI**.
+Experienced **AI Software Engineer** with 4+ years of total experience, including 3+ years of industry experience, specializing in **Deep Learning, Computer Vision, NLP, and Generative AI**.
 I enjoy turning research ideas into clean, usable systems — from **medical imaging pipelines** to **LLM apps (RAG + Agents)**.

 **What I work on:**